Frequently Asked Questions

-Charterers are asked to pay a deposit in order to confirm the booking; the balance of the charter fee at least sixty days prior to your charter period with and a security bond will be held while you are on charter.
+Charterers are asked to pay a deposit in order to confirm the booking; the balance of the charter fee at least ninety days prior to your charter period with and a security bond will be held while you are on charter.

 Our charter yachts have plenty of water on board, however given bareboat charters go out for an extended period of time it is best to follow general water restrictions and keep showers to 2 – 3 minutes to make sure this lasts for the duration of your trip.
 Click here for some water saving tips from the Fraser Coast Regional Council.